 Crack between 1 and 3 eggs into each dish (depending on the size of the dish), keeping the yolks as close to the center of the dish as possible

-Season the eggs with salt & pepper, and sprinkle with a little Parmesan cheese if using
+Season the eggs with salt & pepper, and sprinkle with a little Parmesan cheese if desired

-Place dishes on middle rack in oven and bake 8 minutes for runnier yolks, 10 minutes for more solid yolks (whites should be set)
+Place the dishes on the middle rack in oven and bake 8 minutes for runnier yolks, 10 minutes for more solid yolks (whites should be set)